JonnyReGIF/Classification-and-change-of-favourable-areas-of-maize-in-West-Africa/README.md

 A workflow, a summary of our Methods and Results can be found in the Poster.pdf.

+Used literature is available in the References_Poster document.

 The R code is available in forme of indipendent functions and in a "Top-Down" version.